 They grow up to 10 inches on average, although some will be smaller/bigger depending on the individual, somewhere between the 8-12 inch range.

-Weight can be between 1-3lbs, again halfway at around 2lbs beingthe average.
-The male boar guinea pig will typically weigh more that the female.
+Weight can be between 1-3lbs, again halfway at around 2lbs being the average.
+Male guinea pigs will typically weigh more than female Guinea Pigs.

 American Guinea Pig Colors